September 11, 2015

-How long does the procedure take?
+How long will the procedure take?

-Will the procedure hurt?
+Does this procedure hurt?

 Where is the tubing inserted?
 Where is the pump placed?

-What should I expect after the procedure?
+Will I be in pain after the procedure?

-What should I do after the procedure?
+What do I do after the procedure?

 How long will the pumps last?

-What are the risks and side effects?
+What are the risks/ side effects?

-Who should not have this procedure?
+Who should avoid this procedure?